-As experts in the field of IT performance and cloud cost control we host a number of thought-leadership events each year.
+As experts in Cloud Optimisation and IT Performance with years of Industry experience, we host a number of thought-leadership events each year.

 We run two styles of event, each for around 30 guests and run strictly according to the Chatham House Rule to ensure open, effective and valuable discussion:

-You’ll find our upcoming and past events listed below, all of which are by invitation only.
+You’ll find our upcoming and past events listed below.
 If you are a senior IT leader within an enterprise organisation and would like to be invited to one of our future events please contact us.